ropensci-archive/roweb2/content/blog/2012-11-26-is-invasive.md

   - ecology
 ---

-The following is a guest post from [Ignasi Bartomeus](http://www.bartomeus.cat/es/ignasi/), originally [posted](https://ibartomeus.wordpress.com/2012/11/26/is-invasive/) on [his blog](https://ibartomeus.wordpress.com/) on 26 Nov, 2012.
+The following was a guest post from [Ignasi Bartomeus](http://www.bartomeus.cat/es/ignasi/), originally [posted](https://ibartomeus.wordpress.com/2012/11/26/is-invasive/) on [his blog](https://ibartomeus.wordpress.com/) on 26 Nov, 2012.
 Check out a related blog post [here](https://sckott.github.com/2012/12/is-invasive/).
 Note the functionality discussed in this post is now in our [taxize](https://github.com/ropensci/taxize_) package under the function [`gisd_isinvasive`](https://github.com/ropensci/taxize_/blob/master/R/gisd_isinvasive.R).
 We hacked out a quick [Shiny](https://www.rstudio.com/shiny/) app so you can play around with the below function in taxize on the web to get invasive status and plot it on a phylogeny.
 Check it out [here](http://glimmer.rstudio.com/ropensci/taxize_invasive/).

 _____________